TheRealMattDunn/mattdunn.info/content/notes/Anthos On-Prem Storage.md

 ## Overview

 - Block/file storage is exposed to Anthos clusters via the Container Storage Interface (CSI)
-- This is required for PersistentVolumes on Anthos on bare metal (and VMware—although the choice here might be easier)
+- This is required for PersistentVolumes on [Anthos on Bare Metal](notes/Anthos%20on%20Bare%20Metal.md) (and VMware—although the choice here might be easier)
 - Google partners have developed CSI drivers that have been verified against Anthos:
 	- Dell EMC
 	- Hitachi